spottair-com/AlertAir/README.md

 ## Setup
 * Download the ZIP file
+* Head to the "utility/" subdirectory and extract files from it
 * Create a directory (e.g. within your home folder) und unzip the files into it
 * Make the script file executable (`chmod +x AlertAir.sh`)
 * Open the alertair-config.txt file to define your own aircraft to alert.
 Simple how-to guidelines are found in it